canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/medium/q5/QuestionText.md

 - Methods:
-    - A `receiveDonation` method that takes another **Person** object called donor to do a transplant and gives an eye to the object calling the method.It should check if the **numEyes** in donor is more than zero.
-If donor has enough take 1 unit of **numEyes** from donor and give it to the **Person**, and then print `Transplant successful`.
+    - A `receiveDonation` method that takes another **Person** object called donor to do a transplant and gives an eye to the object calling the method.
+It should check if the **numEyes** in the donor is more than zero.
+If the donor has enough take 1 unit of **numEyes** from donor and give it to the **Person**, and then print `Transplant successful`.
       If not it should print `Transplant cannot be done`.
 This method must not return any value.
     - A `toString` method that returns the `String` of information in the format